NexGen Energy Ltd. (NXE) Is Now En Route to Higher Prices

 Sponsored

-The stock witnessed a -6.92% gain in the last 1 month and extending the period to 3 months gives it a -17.50%, and is -5.22% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.51% over the week and 3.54% over the month.
+The stock witnessed a 2.47% loss in the last 1 month and extending the period to 3 months gives it a -20.93%, and is 4.47% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.47% over the week and 3.42% over the month.

 NexGen Energy Ltd. (NXE) Analyst Forecasts